-In 2007, five-year old Asad Javed was playing with his friends, when a brutal act of unkindness changed the course of his life: another young boy hurled a stone at him.
+Five-year old Asad Javed was playing with his friends, when a random act of bullying changed the course of his life: another young boy hurled a stone at him.
 The stone hit Asad's right eye and he lost vision in this eye.

 Asad underwent a painful and unsuccessful procedure soon after his injury.
 His studies and playtime all came to a halt.
 Reading, watching TV and other sight-dependent activities became a strain, causing blinding headaches.
 His father, a driver, worried about his child's future.
 For eight years his parents desperately visited various doctors and tried to find a cure for his severely impaired vision.

 "Doctors would want to take money from us for tests and operations beforehand, but would not give us any guarantees of success," says his mother.

 It was only after he visited AKUH 8 years later, that Asad's problem was thoroughly diagnosed.
 The impact from the stone had caused a scar in his eye and a haemorrhage, or leakage of blood, at the back of his retina.
 Due to delayed treatment, a cataract had also formed in Asad's right eye.

 A cataract is a clouding of the lens in the eye that affects vision.
 It mostly occurs with age.
 In Pakistan, according to a 2007 study, over half a million people suffer from blindness from cataract issues, which can be corrected provided the right treatment is available.

 "When Asad came to see me, he only had 10 per cent vision left in his eye.
 The treatment he received saved him from permanent blindness", says Dr Irfan Jeeva, the Ophthalmologist who took care of Asad.